Macarthur Memorial Park

 Designed for the local community and their future needs.

-- The memorial park will be predominately a lawn cemetery with areas available for natural burial, cremated remains, monumental lawns and crypts
+- The memorial park will be predominately a lawn cemetery with areas available for natural burial, cremated remains, monumental lawns

 - The landscape principle is one of no headstones visible from the main roads with screen planting used for the concealed burial rooms